tct-neurips-2026/tct-crisis-detection/README.md

 `t ~ Uniform(1, T)` at each training step.
-TCT's efficiency relative to exhaustive prefix augmentation is architecture-dependent: for sequential encoders (GRU), TCT recovers 80% of the DA-GRU short-prefix upper bound at 1/47 the data cost; for attention-based encoders (BERT), exhaustive coverage provides substantially larger
+TCT's efficiency relative to exhaustive prefix augmentation is architecture-dependent: for sequential encoders (GRU), TCT recovers approximately 80% of the DA-GRU short-prefix upper bound at 1/47 the data cost; for attention-based encoders (BERT), exhaustive coverage provides substantially larger